Don't Tell Me No

 "Don't Tell Me No" is a song by the American New wave band, the Cars.
 The song, written by Ric Ocasek, appeared on the band's third studio album, Panorama.

+Background

+Classic Rock History critic Emily Fagan described the lyrics as a "series of declarations" such as "It’s my party, you can come" and "It’s my life, have a half."
+To Fagan, the song is about personal freedom and rejecting conformity, and the line "Don’t tell me no" which is repeated throughout the song "is more than a catchy hook; it’s a powerful statement of independence."
+Fresno Bee critic Don Mayhew regarded the song's theme as "being with the 'in' crowd versus being left out; rejection as oppposed to...acceptance."
+Fagan described the music as combining the new wave sound of the Cars' earlier albums with a "more experimental, almost avant-garde approach."

+"Don't Tell Me No" was recorded in April and May of 1980 with Roy Thomas Baker producer.
+Benjamin Orr sings lead vocals and plays bass guitar, Ocasek plays rhythm guitar, Elliot Easton plays lead guitar, Greg Hawkes plays synthesizer and David Robinson plays drums.

 Release and reception

 "Don't Tell Me No" first saw release on the Panorama album in August 1980, but in November of that same year, the song was released as the follow-up single to the marginally successful "Touch and Go" single in America.
 However, unlike its predecessor, it failed to chart at all in said country.

-AllMusic critic Greg Prato noted the track as an album highlight from Panorama, and went on to call it "strong, just not as well known as some of the other material [on the album]".
-Record World said that "A steamroller rhythm section has its own way here while steaming guitars and Ric Ocasek's trademark vocal detachment ride high."
-Billboard chose it as a "recommended" pick.